 'I feel privileged and excited to now be working for Reverse Rett and know that this is the most important job, besides being a mum, which I will ever do.
 I already know how passionate and committed our supporters are, and feel honoured to be working with people who share the same goal, and determination to reach that goal, as I have.'

-As Fundraising and Communications Manager, Andy has overall responsibility for all charity-wide community fundraising including initial and on-going fundraiser care, driving the development of team and charity-wide challenges and campaigns.
+As Fundraising Manager, Andy has overall responsibility for all charity-wide community fundraising including initial and on-going fundraiser care, driving the development of team and charity-wide challenges and campaigns.
 He plans and implements the charity's social media strategy, directly providing majority content for both Facebook and Twitter on a 24/7 basis and has overall responsibility for all dynamic content on the website, including both the 'news' and 'events' sections.
-Andy runs the Reverse Rett Changemakers Project and works closely with the Changemakers to enhance their ability to impact the work of the charity at large.
+Since the first UK clinical trial for Rett Syndrome began at King's College Hospital in April 2017, Andy has also been liaising closely with the families taking part and arranging their hotel and travel needs.

 Andy's drive to fundraise for Rett Syndrome research began the day his then 2 year old daughter, Beth, was diagnosed with Rett Syndrome in 2002.
 As a PGA Golf Professional, Andy did his first fundraising challenge through a 24 hour Golf Marathon, drawing local support from friends and family and went on to complete over 20 active challenges, including running 3 Marathons, climbing 27 mountains, 2 naked calendars and 5 long distance cycling challenges (clothed).
 In 2010, Andy co-founded Reverse Rett and now works daily to motivate other families and supporters to do whatever they can to give our girls a chance at a better future.

 Andy still serves on the Board of Trustees for Reverse Rett.
 His immovable commitment to driving research out of the lab into treatment for his daughter has been integral to the charity's ever-growing impact on Rett Syndrome research.
-With two cycling challenges planned for 2016 he continues to be a source of inspiration and exasperation to all.
+With 2 challenges planned for 2018 he continues to be a source of inspiration and exasperation to all.

 As Executive Director, Rachael is responsible for implementing the charity’s strategic priorities and for the day-to-day running of the organisation, including communications, fundraising and administration.